rougier/from-python-to-numpy/06-custom-vectorization.rst

 Typed list (also known as ragged array) is a list of items that all have the same data type (in the sense of numpy).
-They offer both the list and the ndarray API (with some restriction of course) but because respective API may be not compatible in some cases, we have to make choices.
-For example, concerning the `+` operator, we'll choose to use the Numpy API where the value is added to each individual item instead of expanding the list by appending a new item (`1`).
+They offer both the list and the ndarray API (with some restriction of course) but because their respective APIs may not be compatible in some cases, we have to make choices.
+For example, concerning the `+` operator, we'll choose to use the numpy API where the value is added to each individual item instead of expanding the list by appending a new item (`1`).